hyperledger/fabric-ca/docs/source/users-guide.rst

 The gencrl command will also accept `--expireafter` and `--expirebefore` flags that can be used to generate a CRL with revoked certificates that expire during the period specified by these flags.
-For example, the following command will generate a CRL that contains certficates that were revoked after 2017-09-13T16:39:57-08:00 and before 2017-09-21T16:39:57-08:00, and that expire after 2017-09-13T16:39:57-08:00 and before 2018-09-13T16:39:57-08:00
+For example, the following command will generate a CRL that contains certificates that were revoked after 2017-09-13T16:39:57-08:00 and before 2017-09-21T16:39:57-08:00, and that expire after 2017-09-13T16:39:57-08:00 and before 2018-09-13T16:39:57-08:00

 .. code:: bash